 Step 1: Choose a resource to discover which movies are showing.

 Depending on where you are in France, you can check out online websites or check a local newspaper or magazine.
-If in Paris, we like the printed Pariscope magazine (in French) and the online Time Out Paris website (in English and French) for movie listings and to find out what is going on in the city.
+We recommend the Time Out Paris website (in English and French) for movie listings and to find out what is going on in the city.

 Step 2: Figure out where the movie is showing.

 In Pariscope, go to the Cinema section and check out the films nouveaux (new films) section which will highlight all the newer movies, autres films (other films) section for those films that have been out for a while, and reprises for older movies and classic films.
 After each film description will be a list of all the local theaters showing that film.
 Caution: If an older version of the film you want to see exists make sure you check to see if it is also being shown in town as you want to make sure you go to the right version.

 Our Experience: We already knew we wanted to see The Great Gatsby (2013) that had just recently been released (for some reason it is listed as 2012 in Pariscope…even though it was released in 2013).
 We found it listed in the “autres films” section of our Pariscope.
 We also noted that it was called Gatsby le Magnifique in French and that it was playing in a bunch of movie theaters all over Paris.

 Now, we were then surprised to also see Gatsby le Magnifique listed under “reprises” as a few theatres were playing the 1974 version of the film.
 Clearly, this was being done just to trick us!
 So take note that it is possible that prior versions of a film (if they exist) may be playing as well.
 We found it almost impossible to distinguish the old from new version from just scanning the individual cinema listings so make sure you check the film listings first to then crosscheck which movie theaters are showing each version.
 Generally, a theater will not be showing both versions although this is of course possible.